 Democracy Summer is a one-of-a-kind political Democratic Fellowship that teaches high school and college students the nuts-and-bolts of political organizing, the arts of electoral mobilization, the critical issues of the day, and the history of progressive political change.
-Our mission in 2018 is to deploy Democracy Summer Fellows to help Democratic candidates win key elections in swing districts across the country and elect a true-blue Democratic Congress in 2018.
+Our mission in 2019 is to deploy Democracy Summer Fellows to help Democratic candidates win key elections in swing districts, especially to take back Virginia’s state legislature and help call voters in pivotal special elections like North Carolina’s 9th U.S. House District.
 Apply now!

-In the summer of 2018, Democracy Summer will train more than 200 college and high school-age participants during two five-week summer sessions in four regions: Silver Spring, MD; Charlottesville, VA; Des Moines, IA; and Philadelphia, PA.
-Democracy Summer is a political training fellowship with a structured syllabus and a graduation certificate ceremony.
+In the summer of 2019, Democracy Summer will train over 100 college and high school-age participants during two six-week summer sessions in two regions: Silver Spring, MD and Richmond, VA.
+Democracy Summer is a political training fellowship with a structured curriculum and a graduation certificate ceremony.

-Fellows will devote approximately 30 hours a week to the program.
+Fellows will devote 30 work hours a week to the program.
 Fellows will divide their time evenly between engaging with critical policy analysis and discussion in a classroom setting and participating in electoral work, including but not limited to voter registration, phone-banking, canvassing, donor research, and campaign research.
-Fellows will receive practical hands-on training in all of the key areas of political organizing and democratic campaigning.
+Fellows will receive practical hands-on training in all of the key areas of political organizing and Democratic campaigning.

 Democracy Summer consists of an interactive curriculum on the history of progressive Democratic politics; daily guest speakers on policy issues and practical political campaign organizing and strategy; hundreds of hours of well-designed campaign organizing projects and deployments; and a mix of popular social and political events.